prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 ## Goals

-- Define a set of configuration options required to allow zone aware sharding
+* Define a set of configuration options required to allow zone aware sharding
-- Define the relabel configuration to be generated for zone aware sharding
+* Define the relabel configuration to be generated for zone aware sharding
-- Define changes to the prometheus pod spec to support zone stickyness
+* Define changes to the prometheus pod spec to support zone stickyness
-- Stay backwards compatible to the current mechanism by default
+* Stay backwards compatible to the current mechanism by default

 ## Non-goals

-- Implement mechanisms to fix configuration errors by the user
+* Implement mechanisms to automatically fix configuration errors by the user
-- Support mixed environments (kubernetes and non-kubernetes targets are scraped)
+* Support mixed environments (kubernetes and non-kubernetes targets are scraped)

 ## Algorithm